 Aside from relieving the design equivalent of writer’s block (designer’s block, surely), image generators can also be prompted to produce variations on a design within seconds.
 The most effective designs to test can be created quickly, and multiple prototype versions can be A/B tested with users.

-Only time will tell how AI generated graphics play with audiences in the long run, but there are promising results thus far in the hands of skilled design teams.
+Only time will tell how AI design projects play with audiences in the long run, but there are promising results thus far in the hands of skilled design teams.

 Growth marketers lean on the numbers side of your team, so it’s probably less surprising to learn that many have begun using digital learning models to fast-track key processes.